HeyGuy27/GuessRush/README.md

 - **Chaos**: The target number changes every 15 seconds—timer starts after your first guess.
 - **Math Training**: Get mathematical hints to help you guess.
 - **Daily Challenge**: A new challenge every day for all players.
-- **Streak**: Guess correctly 12 times in a row, with the range increasing and attempts decreasing each round.
+- **Streak**: Guess correctly 12 times in a row.
+After each win, the range increases by 50 and attempts decrease by 1.
+Only after 12 consecutive wins do you win the streak.
+If you run out of attempts, you lose.
 - **Reverse**: Hot/Cold hints are reversed.
 - **Blitz**: Only 30 seconds to guess the number.
 Timer starts after your first guess.
 Win fast for special achievements!
 - **Sudden Death**: Only one attempt—range changes by difficulty.